Ritii-13/Assembler-Simulator-2/README.md

 A. ASSEMBLER

-The assembler.py file consists of the code for the assembler.
+The main.py file in "Simple-Assembler" folder consists of the code for the assembler.
+The assembler follows the virtual ISA given in the assignment.
-The assembler reads assembly program as an input text file and generates the binary as an output text file.
+The assembler reads from stdin and outputs to stdout.
-In case of any error, the error is generated with the line number in which error has been encountered.
+Go to the automated-testing folder and run the command "./run --no-sim" to evaluate the assemebler.

-Add the path of the test case in the textfile list for getting the require "output.txt" files.
+CREDITS:
-We have added some sample test cases to test the functioning of the code.
+All the members of the group has equally contributed to the making of this code.